macOS (Homebrew)

 With --keygen, the CLI:

-1. Generates a P256 key in your Mac’s Secure Enclave (or on disk with --use-file-key)
+1. Generates a P256 key in your Mac’s Keychain (or on disk with --use-file-key)

 2. Sends the public key to Legend to create a Turnkey-backed sub-account